Welcome to the Worldwide Greathead family my One-Name Study - Person Page 671

 Jane Greathead1

-Jane Greathead was baptized about 1837 in St Mary, Lambeth, London, England.1,2 She was the daughter of Thomas Greathead and Jane Whitelock.1 In the census of 30 March 1851 at 58 Mount Street, Lambeth, London, England, she was listed as the daughter of Thomas Greathead.3 In the census of 7 April 1861 in Askrigg, Yorkshire, England, she was listed as the governess to George Winn and his family.4 In the census of 2 April 1871 in Cogden Hall, Grinton, Yorkshire, England, she was listed as the niece of Matthew Whitelock [M30].5 She died on 31 August 1875 in Cogden Hall, Downholme, Yorkshire, England.6,2 She was buried on 6 September 1875 in St Michael and All Angels, Downholme, Yorkshire, England, Her gravestone also states that her mother was interred in Lambeth Cemetery and her father in Norwood Cemetery.2,7 The will of Jane was proved on 17 January 1876 was proved at York by her sister and sole executrix, Elizabeth Greathead of Cogden Hall.
-Her effects were valued at under £300, but were resworn in January 1878 asunder £450.8
+Jane Greathead was baptised on 28 September 1838 in St Mary, Lambeth, London, England, Her father was described as a cheesemonger in Bridge Road, Lambeth.1,2,3 She was the daughter of Thomas Greathead and Jane Whitelock.1 In the census of 30 March 1851 at 58 Mount Street, Lambeth, London, England, she was listed as the daughter of Thomas Greathead.4 In the census of 7 April 1861 in Askrigg, Yorkshire, England, she was listed as the governess to George Winn and his family.5 In the census of 2 April 1871 in Cogden Hall, Grinton, Richmond, Yorkshire, England, she was listed as the niece of Matthew Whitelock Jane was a governess.6 Jane died on 31 August 1875 in Cogden Hall, Grinton, Richmond, Yorkshire, England, aged 36.7,2 Jane was buried on 6 September 1875 in St Michael and All Angels, Downholme, Yorkshire, England, Her gravestone also states that her mother was interred in Lambeth Cemetery and her father in Norwood Cemetery.2,8,9,10

 Sources of Information